How License Points and Tickets Affect Your Car Insurance Rates

 Completing a state-approved defensive driving course is one of the most actionable ways to reduce the blow of a violation.
 Benefits include:

-• Insurance discount: Typically 5–15% on your premium, lasting up to 3 years
+• Insurance discount: Typically 5–20% on your premium, depending on the insurer and state

-• Potential ticket dismissal: Courts in some states allow ticket dismissal upon completion
+• Potential ticket dismissal: Courts in some states allow ticket dismissal upon course completion

 Pincher's Pro Tip

 Take a defensive driving course proactively — before you receive a violation.
 Many insurers offer a discount just for completing an approved course, regardless of your driving record.
-It's one of the lowest-effort ways to reduce your premium.
+At only $20–$100 online, it's one of the lowest-effort, highest-return ways to reduce your premium year after year.

 Smart Savings Made Simple!